Gardening Tips for March – It’s time to get busy in the garden in March as spring arrives.

 - The first cut of the season for the lawn should not be too close, leave the grass longer and then lower the blades gradually through the season.

 - March is the time to apply the spring feed and weed for the lawn.
-But make sure the weather conditions are correct, as to avoid damage.
+But make sure the weather conditions are correct to avoid damage.
 If moss is a problem, treat the lawn and rake out the dead moss – to give the spring grass a chance to establish.

 - Clean out the garden pond and restock if necessary.